Sector Imperials Basilica

 There are some final little touches to be done and then this will be completed.

 This March, I exhibited my works again at Bradford Unleashed 3rd March 2019.
-It’s the second year I will have attended as a trader before, needless to say I am really looking forward to it.
-If you are in the Bradford area on that weekend please call by, I’d love to see you.
+It’s the second year I have attended as a trader , needless to say it was a great day and thoroughly enjoyed by all, click here to see pictures from that day.
+I asked Peter Davidson autograph my Tardis diorama too!

 If you look to attended and want to get tickets, details are below.